-At the same time, the report stressed the need to simplify programmes, to ensure that European territorial cooperation is more consistent with the European Union's overall objectives and to increase the flexibility of the programmes.
+At the same time, the report stressed the need to simplify programmes and to better exploit the potential offered by the EUs macro-regional strategies.

 Lastly, Members welcomed the proposal for a regulation of the European Parliament and of the Council on the creation of a mechanism to resolve legal and administrative obstacles in a cross-border context.